Yitingx531/assignment/README.md

 ### Testing

 [Jest](https://jestjs.io/docs/getting-started) and [React Testing Library](https://testing-library.com/docs/react-testing-library/intro/) were chosen as the testing libraries for this project.
-If you're adding tests, you're free to use these, or whatever other framework you'd like.
+If you're adding tests, you're free to use these.